kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

 ## Prerequisites

-Since all tools run in docker containers, you will need docker installed on your machine.
+Since all tools run in docker containers, you will need `docker` installed on your machine.
 On macOS or Windows [Docker Desktop](https://www.docker.com/products/docker-desktop/) is a great, easy choice.

+In addition, the `make` utility is required.
+This is ubiquitous on Linux, BSD, macOS, and is available on Windows as well.

+In this document each instruction step's title will be followed by the context, usually a directory, in which the task will be carried out.
+Otherwise, I sense the instructions may be confusing, as we utilize 3 different directories.

 ## A. Create a kb-sdk dynamic service